London, NW1 0TU,

 Discover the latest software purchases and digital transformation initiatives being undertaken by Queen Mother Hospital For Small Animals and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 1100 Queen Mother Hospital For Small Animals employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that Queen Mother Hospital For Small Animals has purchased the following applications: Microsoft Azure Cloud Services for Application Hosting and Computing Services in 2014, New Relic APM for Application Performance Management in 2014, Geomant Buzzeasy In-Queue Callback for Call Tracking and Recording in 2020 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that Queen Mother Hospital For Small Animals has purchased the following applications: MHR iTrent HR for Core HR in 2014, Microsoft 365 for Collaboration in 2015, Geomant Buzzeasy In-Queue Callback for Call Tracking and Recording in 2020 and the related IT decision-makers and key stakeholders.

-Our database provides customer insight and contextual information on which enterprise applications and software systems Queen Mother Hospital For Small Animals is running and its propensity to invest more and deepen its relationship with Microsoft , New Relic , Geomant or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.
+Our database provides customer insight and contextual information on which enterprise applications and software systems Queen Mother Hospital For Small Animals is running and its propensity to invest more and deepen its relationship with MHR (formerly MidlandHR) , Microsoft , Geomant or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.

 We have been analyzing Queen Mother Hospital For Small Animals revenues, which have grown to $181.0 million in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Queen Mother Hospital For Small Animals intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.